Call for Book Chapter Proposals:

 Proposed keywords related to your chapter

 If accepted, authors will be asked to write a high-quality chapter, in English, aimed for academic and professional audiences.
 Although chapters may be based on previously published research, they must be original submissions not published elsewhere.
 Complete details for writing a full chapter will be sent to authors whose proposals are accepted.
-Anticipated deadline for submission of final chapters to the editor is 31 May 2022 for publication later that same year.
+Anticipated deadline for submission to the editor of final, ready-to-be-published chapters is 30 September 2022 for publication later the next year.

 If you have any questions about this call for chapter proposals or the proposal process, please contact me.
 The call may also be accessed via this link: https://bit.ly/arcticbook.
 I look forward to hearing from you!